kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 - Open Settings in Windows Terminal
 - Click `Add New Profile`, copy from the existing `Debian` profile, and name it `Debian (tmux)`
 - Change the `Command Line` option to: `wsl.exe -d Debian /usr/bin/tmux new -A -s WSL2`
-- Optinally make it the new default terminal in `Settings -> Startup`
+- Optionally make it the new default terminal in `Settings -> Startup`